uga-libraries/hub-monitoring/README.md

 There are unit tests for each function and for the script overall.
 The tests use files stored in the repo (test_data) as input.
+The risk spreadsheet and preservation log have variations needed for testing and do not match the files in the accession.
 The reports generated with these files are stored in [documentation](documentation) to serve as examples.

 ## Workflow